revaturelabs/interviewquestions/Java/JUnit/Introduction to TDD and JUnit.md

 <details><summary><b> Show Answer </b></summary>

-- It has the following phases to go through.
+- It has the following phases to go through:
     -Write a test
     -Make it run.
     -Change the code to make it right i.e. Refactor.